nus-cs2103-AY1617S1/addressbook-level4/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.

-* This program uses Natty Time(http://natty.joestelmach.com/)
+* This program uses Natty Time (http://natty.joestelmach.com/)

+* This program is build based off Address Book Level 4's code sample

 #### Licence : [MIT](LICENSE)